exoplatform/exo-documentation/docs/Analytics.rst

 -  **Distinct logins**: represents the count of users who logged in the platform per day
 -  **Users count**: shows the users number (external and internal) in the platform per day
--  Spaces count: shows the number of spaces in the platform per day
+-  **Spaces count**: shows the number of spaces in the platform per day
 -  Activities: represents a pie chart of the activities made on the platform by module

 |image0|